 Deluxeside Announce Free Gift with Every Order of its Luxury Clothing or Sneakers to Celebrate Black Friday

-Geneva, Switzerland, Nov.
-30, 2023 (GLOBE NEWSWIRE) -- Deluxeside (https://deluxeside.com), a new luxury clothing brand that sells premium replicas of luxury sneakers and clothing, is excited to announce that to celebrate this year’s Black Friday, the online store is now offering a free chic Balenciaga beanie with every order.
+Geneva, Switzerland – Deluxeside (https://deluxeside.com), a new luxury clothing brand that sells premium replicas of luxury sneakers and clothing, is excited to announce that to celebrate this year’s Black Friday, the online store is now offering a free chic Balenciaga beanie with every order.

 This generous offer partners with Deluxeside’s current 38% discount across all the clothing and sneaker brands on its website, including some of the world’s most popular fashion brands, such as sneakers from Louis Vuitton, Nike, Bape, Balenciaga, Alexander McQueen, and even its deluxeside corvidae jacket and clothing from renowned names such as Moncler.